-In September 2015, the EC approved Grünenthal's MAA for Zalviso for post-operative pain; however, we cannot predict the commercial success of Zalviso.
 In the United States, we received the Zalviso CRL on July 25, 2014, which contains requests for additional information on the Zalviso System.
 In addition, in March 2015, we received correspondence from the FDA stating that in addition to the bench testing and two Human Factors studies we had performed in response to the issues identified in the Zalviso CRL, a clinical trial is needed to assess the risk of inadvertent dispensing and overall risk of dispensing failures.
 Based on our Type C meeting with the FDA in early September 2015 to discuss the FDA's request for an additional clinical trial and our planned response to the Zalviso CRL, we submitted a protocol to the FDA for a clinical study in post-operative patients designed to evaluate the effectiveness of changes made to the functionality and usability of the Zalviso device and to take into account comments from the FDA on the study protocol.
 We completed the protocol review and announced positive results from this study in August 2017, which we intend to use to support our NDA resubmission.
-We anticipate resubmitting the NDA for Zalviso in the second half of 2018.
+We are currently evaluating the timing of the resubmission of our NDA for Zalviso.

-Although the FDA provided feedback on the DSUVIA clinical program and reviewed the protocol for IAP312, the FDA has required us to complete additional clinical work prior to resubmitting the NDAs for both DSUVIA and Zalviso.
-Additional delays may result if any of our product candidates is taken before an FDA advisory committee which may recommend restrictions on approval or recommend non-approval.
-In addition, we may experience delays or rejections based upon additional government regulation from future legislation or administrative action, or changes in regulatory agency policy during the period of product development, clinical trials and the review process.
-For example, in February 2016, the FDA announced a comprehensive action plan to take concrete steps towards reducing the impact of opioid abuse on American families and communities.
+Although the FDA reviewed the protocol for IAP312, the FDA required us to complete additional clinical work prior to resubmitting the NDA for Zalviso.
+Additional delays may result if Zalviso is taken before an FDA advisory committee which may recommend restrictions on approval or recommend nonapproval.

+We may experience market resistance, delays or rejections based upon additional government regulation from future legislation or administrative action, or changes in regulatory agency policy regarding opioids generally, and sufentanil specifically.

+In February 2016, the FDA announced a comprehensive action plan to take concrete steps towards reducing the impact of opioid abuse on American families and communities.
 As part of this plan, the FDA announced that it intended to review product and labelling decisions and re-examine the risk-benefit paradigm for opioids.

 In May 2017, the current FDA Commissioner established an Opioid Policy Steering Committee to address and advise regulators on opioid use.
 The Committee was charged with three initial questions: (i) should the FDA require mandatory education for healthcare professionals, or HCPs, who prescribe opioids; (ii) should the FDA take steps to ensure the number of prescribed opioid doses is more closely tailored to the medical indication; and (iii) is the FDA properly considering the risk of abuse and misuse of opioids during its drug review process.
-Neither DSUVIA nor Zalviso have been designed with an abuse-deterrent formulation and neither product candidate is tamper-resistant.
-As a result, neither DSUVIA nor Zalviso have undergone testing for tamper-resistance or abuse deterrence.
+Zalviso has not been designed with an abuse-deterrent formulation and is not tamper-resistant.
+As a result, Zalviso has not undergone testing for tamper-resistance or abuse deterrence.

-The FDA and other foreign regulatory agencies, such as the EMA, can delay, limit or deny marketing approval for many reasons, including:
+The FDA can delay, limit or deny marketing approval for many reasons, including: